j-fenn/j-fenn/README.md

 predictions.
 Choosing between two MSEs moves the number by 10–41×; pairing them across models manufactures a 17–35× "improvement" between models within 4–37% of each other.
-Direction accuracy sits at 0.19 across all genes and climbs to 0.77 once genes without a measurable response are excluded — 91–96% of true deltas are within 1.96 SE of zero.
+Direction accuracy sits at 0.19 across all genes and climbs to 0.77 once genes without a measurable response are excluded, 91–96% of true deltas are within 1.96 SE of zero.
 `PyTorch · PyTorch Geometric · scanpy`

 **[stk11-3d-remodeling](https://github.com/j-fenn/stk11-3d-remodeling)** ·
 Hi-C, ATAC and ChIP pipeline for 3D genome remodeling under KRAS-inhibitor resistance across STK11 contexts.
-Differential contact analysis without biological replicates — a scored ranking rather than manufactured p-values — plus seven pretrained sequence-to-function models and the two silent failure modes (assembly mismatch, chimeric read loss) that nearly ruined it.
+Differential contact analysis without biological replicates, a scored ranking rather than manufactured p-values, plus seven pretrained sequence-to-function models and the two silent failure modes (assembly mismatch, chimeric read loss) that nearly ruined it.
 Ships no study data; runs end to end on a synthetic fixture.
 `Python · cooler · cooltools · pairtools · Nextflow`